-Do you live in Mackay and want a beautiful place to camp that is totally free and is somewhere you can bring your kids, your dog and have fires as well?
+Do you live in Mackay, Queensland and want a beautiful place to camp that is totally free and is somewhere you can bring your kids, your dog and have fires as well?
 Notch Point has free, off the grid camping sites and is just a stone’s throw away from Mackay’s City Gates.

 You are probably wondering where to find this Notch Point camping area.
 It is a little bit of a secret destination to a lot of travellers and many locals of Mackay, but I have noticed it has been getting a little bit busier over the years.

 Read on to discover how to get there, what you need to bring, and what there is to do once you arrive….

 Where is it Notch Point?